 I eat and dress and go out into the backyard.
-Geese fly overhead, yakking.
-I don’t know which way they go this time of year.
+Geese fly overhead.
 South.
 North.
 First they fly upriver and just as soon come back.
 Back and forth – back and forth they go.

 I get confused sometimes.
 About direct objects, transitive and non transitive, regular and irregular.
 I mean how can I make sense of anything if verbs confuse me?
 I like things simple.
 I walk the road.
 I open the door.
 I put wood on the fire.
 I stare out the window.
 It rains.
 I wait.
 I mean who doesn’t?
 Wait.
 Stare.
 Funny verb wait is.
 Wait implies the doing of nothing.
 Unravel might follow depending upon what it is the waiting is for.

 Chose your verbs well, I tell my son.
 They become you and you them.
-I don’t mention unravel or drown or pirating or sword fighting even, though he’s enamored of such things now.
+I don’t mention unravel or drown or pirating or sword fighting even, though he’s enamored of such things right now.
 Chose well the verbs you want to use.
 Who knows where they might lead.
-It’s exciting really – especially at the beginning.
+It’s exciting really.
+Especially at the beginning.
 So many verbs.
 Maybe you’ll choose love and marriage and birth.
 Perhaps building, or climbing or drawing.
 Composing.
 Maybe singing or rafting.
 Experimenting would be good – though not too much of it or too long.
 It might lead to failure.
 An unraveling of sorts.

 We ignore them best we can.
 Maybe it’s the ones that stand outside the theater when we come out happy and satisfied from a show, in our best clothes even and a bit of lip stick.
-Just a little change they say but most everyone looks away, irritated.
+Just a little change, they say.
+Most everyone looks away, irritated.